joshmaha/Bounded-Box-Classification/README.md

 - Calculate metrics like Intersection Over Union (IOU) to evaluate overlap.
 - Draw these boxes onto images for visualization.

-Take a look at this example test cases and the associated coordinated for Rocky
+Take a look at this example test cases and the associated coordinates for Rocky's Bounded Box
 <p align="center">
 <img width="1338" height="713" alt="image" src="https://github.com/user-attachments/assets/6276f937-f38d-49c0-a031-a3ef1ae88728" align="center"/>
 </p>